alisha17/alisha17.github.io/_posts/2017-12-17-outreachy_journey.md

 ### Getting started with open source

 However, I was really intrigued with the idea of Free and Open Source Software (FOSS).
 Hence, I decided to make some contributions towards it.
 Mozilla is an organization that everyone must have heard of since childhood.
 Atleast I am using Firefox from the time I first started using computers.
 Fortunately, I have a friend who was already a contributor in Mozilla automation and tooling projects.
 She introduced me to a Senior Engineer working at Mozilla.
 He mentored me and helped me in making my first contribution.
-In a span of one year, I contributed to Bedrock, Firefox, Treeherder and Taskcluster and had around 35 merged PRs into the codebases.
+In a span of one year, I contributed to Bedrock, Firefox, Treeherder and Taskcluster and have around 35 merged PRs into the codebases.

 ### Outreachy round 14: Disappointments